Ubuntu Migration Camp

 Ubuntu Migration Camp is a small mobile camp in the Serengeti National Park in Tanzania.
-The camp moves three times a year to optimise the chance of witnessing the wildebeest migration.
+The camp moves three times a year to optimize the chance of witnessing the wildebeest migration.
 Between late November and March it’s situated on the southern plains where the animals spread out to graze.
 From May to mid-July it is in the western corridor.
 It then moves to the north of the Serengeti until early November where it’s perfectly positioned to witness the crossing of the Mara River.

 The Swahili word ‘Ubuntu’ stands for kindness and generosity towards others.
 The close-knit team of friendly staff and experienced guides ensure that warm hospitality, great food and a relaxed atmosphere are the heart of Ubuntu Camp.